 each disclosure year thereafter, subject to subclause (4), closing unamortised initial difference in asset values for the preceding disclosure year.

-For the purpose of subclause (2)(a), 'initial differences in asset values' means, subject to subclause (4), the sum of intial RAB values less the sum of regulatory tax asset values on the first day of the disclosure year 2010.
+For the purpose of subclause (2)(a), 'initial differences in asset values' means, subject to subclause (4), the sum of initial RAB values less the sum of regulatory tax asset values on the first day of the disclosure year 2010.

 For the purpose of subclauses (1) and (2)-